-Here are my notes from a journey around Iran, visiting places such as Tehran, Shiraz, Persepolis, Esfahan, Yazd, Meybod, Meymand, Kerman, Mahan, Mashhad and more.
+Notes from a recent journey going counter-clockwise around Iran, visiting places such as Tehran, Shiraz, Persepolis, Esfahan, Yazd, Meybod, Meymand, Kerman, Mahan, Mashhad and more.

 Touchdown in Tehran

 Touchdown in Tehran, the capital of Iran.
-Imam Khomeini Airport was not the jolliest of places late in the evening and there was a tedious passport control, but here we are.
+Imam Khomeini Airport was not the jolliest of places and the passport control was extremely tedious, but here we are.

 The first thing I noticed in Tehran was the traffic.
 I’ve seen some crazy stuff in my days, cities such as Cairo and Bangkok are downright hilarious when it comes to traffic regulations and public safety, but this was probably even worse.
 I loved it.